a-ammar/MSB1015-Assignment3/README.md

 ![](https://user-images.githubusercontent.com/43293732/67582493-baf11a80-f6fe-11e9-8477-ffa0aeb18ceb.png)

 We can see that one core is more occupied than the others.
 Since the OS is responsible of allocating the CPUs to the processes, we see that the color switched because another CPU is allocated to the workflow.
-The is no guarantee that the exact same core (physically) with process the whole workflow.
+There is no guarantee that the exact same core (physically) will process the whole workflow.

 **4 CPUs**